varigence/docs/bimlflex/user-guide/continuous-integration-and-continuous-delivery.md

 For build servers where the BimlStudio application should be installed by a process, use the silent feature installation option with all relevant features added to the `-InstallFeature` parameter.

 The following example will install both the 64 and 32 bit versions of the BimlStudio Application and the BimlFlex custom components for SQL Server 2016.
+If you do not include the 'start /wait' prefix, the installer will appear to complete instantly while the installation runs in the background.

-`BimlFlexDevSetup.exe -s -InstallFeature:BimlStudio_X64,BimlStudio_X86,BIMLFLEXSSIS2016_X64,BIMLFLEXSSIS2016_X86`
+`start /wait BimlFlexDevSetup.exe -s -InstallFeature:BimlStudio_X64,BimlStudio_X86,BIMLFLEXSSIS2016_X64,BIMLFLEXSSIS2016_X86`

 Feature options available to the installer: